sfomuseum/ios-multiscreen-starter/README.md

 Time passes, new access codes are generated and used.
 When the original access code is used to send a new message it is denied because newer access codes have started to send their own messages.

 ![](docs/images/ios-multiscreen-touchfree-009.png)

+Questions and bug reports should be filed as [new issues in this repository](https://github.com/sfomuseum/ios-multiscreen-starter/issues).

 ## See also